-Hernández’s single give Blue Jays 5-4 win over Orioles
+Hernández’s single gives Blue Jays 5-4 win over Orioles

 Hernández came up with the bases loaded and grounded a single into left field.
 Pinch runner Santiago Espinal scored easily and Randal Grichuk slid in safely just ahead of the throw by left fielder Mason Williams.

+Orioles manager Brandon Hyde took some consolation is how his team stayed in the game, taking leads on three separate occasions.

+“I’m proud of our guys coming back and taking the lead in the top of the ninth,” Hyde said.
+“We just didn’t finish it.”

-Cole Sulser (1-4), who surrendered a game-ending homer to Grichuk on Friday, issued three walks and Hernández’s hit to take the loss.
+Cole Sulser (1-4), who surrendered a game-ending homer to Grichuk on Friday, issued three walks and surrendered Hernández’s hit to take the loss.

 José Iglesias delivered a go-ahead RBI single on a dribbling infield single in the top of the ninth inning against Toronto reliever Anthony Bass (2-1).